If you are trying to become a more active parent, be more involved in your child's development and wellbeing, then you should definitely read this!

 If your child is struggling with stress, anxiety, chronic worrying, or related symptoms, mindfulness is a practice that can help, especially mindfulness activities.

-It can be difficult to define mindfulness in just one sentence.
+It can be challenging to define mindfulness in just one sentence.
 There are simply too many definitions out there.
-For kids, however, it’s best to simplify the definition as much as possible.
+For kids, however, it’s best to simplify the explanation as much as possible.

 If you’d like to explain what mindfulness is to your child, we invite you to use a definition such as this one:

 When you are mindful, you put all of your attention and focus on what is happening right now, at this exact moment.

 You don’t think about what you had for breakfast this morning or the funny thing you said to your friends earlier in the day.
 Don’t think about the homework you’ve got to do later this evening or how you’re looking forward to the weekend.

 With mindfulness, you do nothing else but focus on the moment right now.
 To do this, you can use many different techniques.
 For example, you can focus on your belly breathing bodily sensations, notice every thought that crosses your mind or say a “mantra” (favorite phrase) to yourself.

 Approximately 4.4 million American children aged 3-17 have been diagnosed with anxiety.

 If you’re wondering about the benefits of mindfulness for kids, here are just a few you can expect.
 Meditation for kids can:

 Kids are often easily distracted.
 Mindfulness improves focus.
 This allows them to complete tasks more efficiently and with greater overall ease.
 Whether it’s paying attention at school, learning to listen carefully during class or even addressing ADHD – attention deficit hyperactivity disorder – mindfulness is a powerful tool to help a child stay present and reduce mind wandering.